alexdlaird/pyngrok/docs/integrations.rst

             cls.stop_dev_server()

 Now, any test that needs a ``pyngrok`` tunnel can simply extend ``PyngrokTestCase`` to inherit these fixtures.
-If we want the ``pyngrok`` tunnel to remain open across numerous tests, it may be more efficient to `setup these fixtures at the suite or module level instead <https://docs.python.org/3/library/unittest.html#class-and-module-fixtures>`_, which would also be a simple change.
+If you want the ``pyngrok`` tunnel to remain open across numerous tests, it may be more efficient to `setup these fixtures at the suite or module level instead <https://docs.python.org/3/library/unittest.html#class-and-module-fixtures>`_, which would also be a simple change.